quantopian/qgrid/README.md

 This is a fork of [qgrid](https://github.com/quantopian/qgrid) and it has been created for the sole purpose of supporting Jupyterlab 3.
 However, over time, it may be used for more than that.

+# DISCLAIMER

+qgrid is licensed under the Apache License, Version 2.0.
+We did our best to track all modifiaction we did to the original source code to comply with the Apache License standard.
+If you find we could improve our modification tracking, please do let us know how.
+We're happy to get your feedback.
 ## Running from source & testing your changes

 1. Clone the repository from GitHub and cd into the top-level directory: